- UCAS Code: B230

-It focuses on how new drugs are identified, formulated, tested and monitored during the development process and how evidence is generated and used to inform clinical practice through both the development of guidelines and in the management of patients where guidelines are not applicable.
+This module builds on the principles of clinical pharmacology, pharmaceutics, medicinal chemistry and professional practice that were introduced then applied during years 2 – 4.
+It focuses on how new drugs are identified, formulated, tested and monitored during the development process and how evidence is generated and used to inform clinical practice through the development of guidelines.

 You're allocated an individual project aim (based, as far as possible, on your preference) which may be part of a common theme with of up to five other supervised students.

 Project topics are associated with the research interests of the School of Pharmacy relating to our theme of 'new medicines; better medicines; better use of medicines'.

 Projects can be either laboratory based or non-laboratory based as appropriate to the project.

 Our department holds a Silver Athena Swan award, recognising our exceptional commitment and excellence in the advancement of gender equality.

 Teaching methods on our pharmacy degree include Lectures, laboratory classes, workshops and community and hospital-based experiential learning which provide and consolidate the knowledge and understanding required of a medicines expert.